Looking for tips on free things to do in Raleigh? Or things to do on the cheap? We’ve got you covered!

-If you don’t know what to do in Raleigh, down below we share activities you can do and attractions you can visit for free (or for a small cost) broken into topics.
+In this guide, we share activities you can do and some popular places you can visit for free (or for a small cost).

 Located in downtown Raleigh, the Museum of Natural Sciences is the Southeast’s largest natural history museum and North Carolina’s most visited museum.